kareltucek/NaiveAutocompletionParser/README.md

 2) eliminate nullable rules
 3) convert the non-nullable BNF into a GNF (Griebach Normal Form)

-We leave out most CNF (Chomsky Normal Form) conversion steps though, as they don't much practical sense in non-academic setup.
+We leave out most CNF conversion steps though, as they don't much practical sense in a non-academic setup.
 (Although we should probably convert the grammar into binary form in order to make sure that nullable elimination doesn't go exponential.)

-While this is the academic *proof oriented* approach, it might not be the best practical approach as it generates huge grammar.

 ### Usage